Marksimiyu/Ranger-md/README.md

 # Security Notice
 WARNING!!
 MISUSING ANY BOT LEADS TO A WHATSAPP BAN

-I AM NOT ACCOUNTABLE FOR THAT🫣
+USE WHATSAPP BUSINESS IF YOU DON'T WANT A BAN

+🤣🤣🤣🤣BUT DON'T WORRY WHATSAPP BANS ONLY LASTS FOR 7HRS😂😂😂

 ## Reporting a Vulnerability

-## powered FORD RANGER AI
+## powered by FORD RANGER AI

 ## THANKS TO